 - Scrimmages are great opportunities for teams to learn and work with other teams – watch Robot Tuesday for possible scrimmages

-- Fill out the Robot Reliability Checklist – is there anything you need to focus on?
+- Fill out the Robot Reliability Checklist.
+Is there anything you need to focus on?